 1. Please provide your ESG-related policies.

-The ESG Policy has been in place since 2014, with the most recent update earlier in 2021.
+The ESG Policy has been in place since 2014 and is updated periodically, with the most recent update in 2021.
 The ESG Policy is not a publicly available document and was provided to Queen's on a confidential basis.

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.

 For all potential investments, we identify whether there are any material ESG issues associated with the investment.
-An overview of the process is as follows:
+Please see an overview of the process following:

 3.a.
 Are you a signatory to the UNPRI?